thaitri2005/News-Aggregator-With-Rag/README.md

     ```

     This command will:
-    - Build the backend service (Flask API)
+    - Build and start the backend (Flask API)
-    - Build the frontend service (React app)
+    - Build and start the frontend (React app)
-    - Build the scheduler service (for scheduling scrapers)
+    - Start the scheduler service (for crawling articles)
-    - Start all services in the app-network
+    - Set up the entire application network

     **Step 2: Access the Application**
     - Frontend: Visit [http://localhost:3000](http://localhost:3000) in your browser.